 Wallops Island is the place for students 12-15, to enjoy model rocketry, robotics and flight simulation!

 Students will visit many operational NASA, NOAA and Navy facilities, too, and can see of F-18s, C-130s, P-3s, research aircraft, and Coast Guard and Navy aircraft taking off and landing every day!

+The National Air and Space Museum, Steven F. Udvar-Hazy Center is an extension of the Smithsonian's National Air and Space Museum and located near Dulles Airport.
 This huge facility features a soaring observation tower, flight simulators and exhibits involving everything about flight, from the pioneers of flight to exploring the universe.

 Half an hour's drive from the nation's capital, the National Museum of the Marine Corps explores Marine aviation from the dawn of flight through both world wars and Korea as well as a gallery devoted to the War on Terror.